Conceptual cost planning for infrastructure

 • has less data to back up the costs.

-Significantly, this section also looks at how the risk management aspect of a project can be handled.
-Infrastructure cost planning should include identification of risks and then make allowances for them (unlike the cost planning of buildings where, generally, a design allowance or contingency is included (between 5–10%)).
-The section considers how different methods can be used to manage the cost towards the end of a project.
+Significantly, this section also looks at how a project's risk management aspect can be handled.
+Infrastructure cost planning should identify risks and then make allowances for them (unlike the cost planning of buildings where, generally, a design allowance or contingency is included (between 5–10%)).
+The section considers how different methods can be used to manage costs towards the end of a project.

 This section is maintained by Bill Dixon of Turner & Townsend.